Free shipping on USA orders over $95!

-Many moms have asked us, “What should I be doing with my 3- to 5-year-old children, before they start formal schooling?”
+Many moms have asked us, “What should I be doing with my 3- to 5-year-old children?”
 Instead of academic or social pressures, Charlotte Mason encouraged mothers to give their little ones a full six years of developing good habits, getting acquainted with nature, exploring with the five senses, growing in their spiritual lives, and playing outdoors.
-With that in mind, here are our suggestions for the Early Years.

 1. Focus on the foundations.